For other NFTS masters courses

 Please send us links to a Showreel, no longer than 10 minutes in length.
-Other acceptable films are a continuous narrative piece of fiction storytelling.
-You should clearly identify your role on the production in the titles at the beginning and end of the piece.
+Other acceptable films are a continuous narrative piece of fiction and/or documentary film that you have shot.
 It should clearly identify you as the camera operator and also the creator of the lighting design, i.e. that you are Cinematographer/Director of Photography.

 Each submitted item must have original titles and credits at the beginning and the end.
 Work in progress is not acceptable.